 Q: Did I hear perks?

 A: Yes!
 FMOs offer additional value that you may not receive from a carrier.
-For instance, Ritter Insurance Marketing) offers online contracting, Medicareful.com, the Agent Survival Guide, one-to-one support, supplies, and co-op marketing dollars.
+For instance, Ritter Insurance Marketing offers online contracting, ShopandEnroll.com, the Ritter blog, one-to-one support, supplies, and co-op marketing dollars.
 We also offer the exclusive Ritter Platform, as mentioned above, to help you keep track of your clients’ data.
 You can even use Ritter Docs to view our carrier pages, certification center, and more!
 You must be logged in to RitterIM.com to view Ritter Docs and use the Ritter Platform.

 Q: Do I have to assign my commissions to an FMO if I go through them?